Peptides Vietnam LogoPeptides Vietnam

 What is ARA-290?

 ARA-290 (also known as Cibinetide) is a cyclic peptide derived from the innate repair receptor-binding region of erythropoietin (EPO).
-It is designed to activate the tissue-protective receptor (innate repair receptor) without the erythropoiesis (red blood cell production) effects of full EPO — capturing EPO's protective benefits without the risk of blood thickening.
+It is designed to activate the tissue-protective receptor (innate repair receptor) without the erythropoiesis (red blood cell production) effects of full EPO, capturing EPO's protective benefits without the risk of blood thickening.
+Browse the full peptide library for related healing compounds.

 ARA-290 was developed specifically for neuropathic pain and peripheral nerve repair.
-Phase 2 clinical trials in patients with sarcoidosis-related neuropathy demonstrated significant reductions in neuropathic pain and improvements in nerve fiber density — meaning it actually regenerated damaged nerve fibers.
+For general tissue healing, consider combining with BPC-157.
+Phase 2 clinical trials in patients with sarcoidosis-related neuropathy demonstrated significant reductions in neuropathic pain and improvements in nerve fiber density, meaning it actually regenerated damaged nerve fibers.

 How It Works